telerik/xaml-docs/controls/radscheduleview/styles-and-templates/customize-mouseover-selection-highlight.md

         </telerik:RadScheduleView>
     {{endregion}}

-#### Image 1: Result from Example 3 after hovering over a slot in the Office 2016 theme
+#### Figure 1: Result from Example 3 after hovering over a slot in the Office 2016 theme
 ![Radscheduleview MouseOverHighlightStyle](images/radscheduleview_mouseoverhighlight.png)

 ## Customizing the SelectionHighlightStyle